peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  1 (<code>Long.MAX_VALUE</code> in.NET or <code>Long.MAX_VALUE</code> in Java)
  if the number of bits is 2^63 - 1 or greater.
 (Use <code>
- GetUnsignedBitLengthAsEInteger</code> instead if the application relies on the exact number of bits.)
+ GetUnsignedBitLengthAsEInteger</code> instead if the application relies on the exact number of bits.).

 ### GetSignedBitLength
     @Deprecated public int GetSignedBitLength()